 An active leader of worship, Aaron is drawn to church music, serving most recently at First Presbyterian Church of Holland as organist, accompanist, and handbell choir director.
 Since the summer of 2016, he has assisted in the annual Awakening Institute at Hope College, a gathering of high school students from churches and schools across the United States that focuses on the intersection of theology, worship, and the arts.
 While fulfilling his duties as intern, he assists the director with administering the event, in addition to serving on the staff for keyboard studies.

 Aaron has performed in several churches and venues throughout West Michigan, most recently being the Pillar Church Noon Concert series, the Free @ 3 series at First Reformed Church of Holland, and the Tulip Time Organ recitals at Dimnent Chapel.
-He is a member of the Holland Chapter of the American Guild of Organists and has experience serving on the board while a student at Hope College.
+He is a member of the Holland and Grand Rapids Chapters of the American Guild of Organists and has experience serving on the board while a student at Hope College.

-Aaron is in his first year as the Middle School Choir Director at Caledonia Community Schools, where he directs six choirs grades 6-8 and assists with the Caledonia Theatre Guild programming (CKT, CMSP, CHSP, & CCP).
+Aaron is in his second year as the Middle School Choir Director at Caledonia Community Schools, where he directs six choirs grades 6-8 and assists with the Caledonia Theatre Guild programming (CKT, CMSP, CHSP, & CCP).
 Throughout the year, he serves as Production Coordinator on the Board of Directors at the Chamber Music Festival of Saugatuck(CMFS), Choral/Organ Scholar in Residence at Second Reformed Church, and accompanies various students in Statewide MSBOA & MSVMA events.

 Outside of school/rehearsal, Aaron enjoys reading, conversation over coffee, and playing a good game of Settlers of Catan.